Marcel-Rodekamp/NSL/README.md

 ### Prerequisites

-Sometimes a few things have to be met before the build can work.
+Sometimes a few things are needed before the build can work.
-We utilize features from C++20 which requires some level of compilers.
+We utilize features from C++20 which requires more recent compilers.
 Currently, NSL is tested to work with

 1. `g++ (GCC) 10.3.0`